What’s next as House committees launch impeachment probes

 LONG WITNESS LIST, QUICK TIMELINE

-Lawmakers on the committee said Friday that they also want to speak to White House aides who were present for the call and to Rudy Giuliani, the president’s personal lawyer, who urged the investigations.
+Lawmakers on the committee say they also want to speak to White House aides who were present for the call and to Rudy Giuliani, the president’s personal lawyer, who urged the investigations.
+Giuliani told ABC on Sunday that he “wouldn’t cooperate” with Schiff, but if Trump “decides that he wants me to testify, of course I’ll testify.”
+Schiff says he hasn’t decided whether he wants to hear from Giuliani.

 Democrats say they hope to finish the investigation in a matter of weeks — perhaps even before Thanksgiving.